joel-cr7/SecureChat/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;   1] Firebase Firestore – Firestore is a cloud-hosted, NoSQL database.<br />
    &nbsp;&nbsp;&nbsp;&nbsp;   2] Shared Preferences -  A way to store and retrieve small amounts of data as key/value pairs.<br />
    &nbsp;&nbsp;&nbsp;&nbsp;   3] Push Notification in Android using Firebase. <br />
-   &nbsp;&nbsp;&nbsp;&nbsp;   4] Retrofit - A type-safe REST client used for making API calls, which aims to make it easier to consume RESTful web services.<br />
+   &nbsp;&nbsp;&nbsp;&nbsp;   4] Retrofit - REST client used for making API calls, which aims to make it easier to consume RESTful web services.<br />

 ## UI